ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 {: #managing-block-storage-cli}
 {: cli}

 Manage your block storage from the command-line interface (CLI).
 From the CLI, you can:

 * Rename a block storage volume.
 * Add user tags to a block storage volume.
 * Update the volume attachment by changing its name or changing the auto-delete setting.
 * Detach a volume from a virtual server instance.
 * Adjust the IOPS of a data volume.
 For more information, see [Adjusting IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops).
 * Increase the capacity of a volume.
-For more information, see [Increasing capacity of a data volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes) and [Increasing capacity of a boot volume](/docs/vpc?topic=vpc-resize-boot-volumes).
+For more information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
 * For `sdp` volumes, adjust the throughput limit.
 For more information, see [Adjusting throughput limit](/docs/vpc?topic=vpc-adjusting-volume-throughput).
 * Delete a block storage data volume.